nology-tech/Union-Client-Project/README.md

 - Added dummy layout for Calendar to show proof of concept.
 - # Added padding bottom to Header subtitle.
   > > > > > > > 82814682546d1df698221ab9286d896c30e1512a
+- Added functional calendar to the Calendar Page.
+- Calendar page has Active and Historic toggle, which changes the user's view of events.
+- Users are able to interact with calendar package to access specific events depending on date.

 ## Login Page